-July 1, 2019 - June 30, 2020
+July 1, 2020 - June 30, 2021

-All Undergraduate Students Students enrolled exclusively in distance education courses Students enrolled in at least one but not all distance education courses Students not enrolled in any distance education courses Total (from prior part A screens) You may use the box below to provide additional context for the data you have reported above.
-Context notes with refere fore, you should write all context notes using proper grammar (e.g., complete sentences with punctuation) and understood by students and parents (e.g., spell out acronyms).
+Undergraduate Students Degree/certificate-seeking Non-degree/non-certificate-seeking Students enrolled exclusively in distance education courses Students enrolled in at least one but not all distance education courses Students not enrolled in any distance education courses Total (from prior part A screens) You may use the box below to provide additional context for the data you have reported.
+Therefore, you should write all context notes using proper grammar (e.g., complete sented understood by students and parents (e.g., spell out acronyms). -